By Amy O’Hair

 George R Reilly was a very bright boy.
 Although both he and his twin brother graduated from Sunnyside School after the 8th Grade in June 1917, George went on to finish four years of high school, while brother James only received two more years’ education.
 After eighth grade, George was sent to a boarding school near Martinez run by the De La Salle Brothers, a teaching order of Catholic laymen, called the De La Salle Institute.
 Perhaps the fees were lower for George’s family at a school in a more rural location than Catholic high schools in the City.

-Later, during the course of his political career, Reilly said he attended Sacred Heart College in San Francisco (then on Ellis near Franklin), the city mill for influential Irish-Catholic politicians and businessmen; this was also a De La Salle Brothers school, but it was not the school he attended.
-I suppose most people’s resumes are full of small fibs.
+Later, during the course of his political career, Reilly said he had attended Sacred Heart College in San Francisco (then on Ellis near Franklin), the city mill for influential Irish-Catholic politicians and businessmen; this was also a De La Salle Brothers school, but it was not the school he attended.
+I suppose most people’s resumes are full of small or large fibs.

 One true thing he did say about his background was that his father, James J Reilly, was active in union organizing.
 After moving his family to Sunnyside, James worked as a stationary fireman at the Sunnyside Powerhouse, a block up the street from the house on Monterey Blvd.
 He became a leader in the Stationary Firemen’s Union Local 86, serving as president for several terms between 1909 and 1916.
 He also organized political meetings locally.